withastro/docs/src/pages/en/guides/environment-variables.md

 Astro uses Vite for environment variables, and allows you to [use any of its methods](https://vitejs.dev/guide/env-and-mode.html) to get and set environment variables.

-> Note: Vite requires the `VITE_` prefix to expose custom environment variables.
-Astro does not have this requirement!

 Note that while _all_ environment variables are available in server-side code, only environment variables prefixed with `PUBLIC_` are available in client-side code for security purposes.

 See the official [Environment Variables example](https://github.com/withastro/astro/tree/main/examples/env-vars) for best practices.